Skip to main content

 • From the channel list: hover over the channel name, right click, and select View channel details: View channel details menu in Slack

 2. The Channel Details page displays as a popup panel.
-Scroll all the way to the bottom and copy the Channel ID (for example, C01234ABCDE): Copy channel ID in Slack
+Scroll to the bottom and copy the Channel ID (for example, C01234ABCDE): Copy channel ID in Slack

 Complete the Slack integration configuration